Pitzhanger will be closed on 26 February and will reopen on 27 February with a special one-day Pay-What-You-Can scheme.

 Access with general admission

-Enjoy free admission during the following times:
+Enjoy flexible admission during the following times:

 +44 (0) 20 3985 8888, pitzhanger@pitzhanger.org.uk